 HOW TO GET FROM ATHENS AIRPORT TO RAFINA PORT

-The timetables for the bus Athens Aiport to Rafina are on the following table but you should always check the official website of KTEL Buses for the latest timetables:
+The timetables for the bus from Athens airport to Rafina are in the following table, but you should always check the official website of KTEL Buses for the latest timetables:

 HOW TO GET FROM ATHENS AIRPORT TO CENTRAL ATHENS

-To go from Athens Airport to Syntagma Square (the most central point in Athens), you have to take either the metro from the airport (it’s actually overground for some stations and then it goes underground) or the bus X95 which will take you to Syntagma Square within 30-40 mins.
+To go from Athens Airport to Syntagma Square (the most central point in Athens), you have to take either the metro from the airport (it’s overground for some stations and then it goes underground) orthe bus X95, which will take you to Syntagma Square within 30-40 mins.

-This is Bus X95 route (from Athens airport to Syntagma square – central Athens):
+This is the Bus X95 route (from Athens airport to Syntagma square – central Athens):

 These are the timetables of Athens Metro Line 3 to and from the Airport (there is a train every 36 minutes):